defoe-code/defoe/README.md

 ---
 ## Supported datasets

+Defoe supports already several datasets.
+In order to query a daset, defoe needs a list of files and/or directories that conform the dataset.
+Many of the files used so far, can be found under the [others](./others) directory.
+Those files would need to be modifed, in order to update them with the corresponding paths.

 ### British Library Books

 This dataset consists of ~1TB of digitised versions of ~68,000 books from the 16th to the 19th centuries.
 The books have been scanned into a collection of XML documents.
 Each book has one XML document one per page plus one XML document for metadata about the book as a whole.
 The XML documents for each book are held within a compressed, ZIP, file.
 Each ZIP file holds the XML documents for a single book (the exception is 1880-1889's 000000037_0_1-42pgs__944211_dat.zip which wholds the XML documents for 2 books).
 These ZIP files occupy ~224GB.